ylchoo-personal/Engineering-Challenge-iOS/README.md

 ### Bits and Pieces to take note of
-* Use http://test.holmusk.com/food/search?q=`food_search_query` to search for food items.
+* Use `http://test.holmusk.com/food/search?q=food_search_query`, where the •food_search_query* parameter should be replaced by a food name, to search for food items.
 * Present the data in your app.
 How you present will be a direct reflection of your creativity and motivation so we encourage you to spend as much time on this part as possible.
-You are not limited to TableViews or CollectionViews, feel free to create your own representations.
+You are **not** limited to TableViews or CollectionViews, feel free to create your own representations.
 One of our favorites is the parallax based scrollview.
-* You will need to implement autocomplete with a search view [With a maximum of 10 results so that the interface does not look cluttered] so that users are able to easily enter food items they have had.
+* You will need to implement **autocomplete with a search view** [With a maximum of 10 results so that the interface does not look cluttered] so that users are able to easily enter food items they have had.
 * You will need to store all of your results into CoreData/Realm(http://realm.io) /FMDB/SQlite in the most efficient way possible.
 Please do log the time taken for data storage and retrieval in the console.
 * You will also need to allow users to enter new food items which should then be synced with your *local dataStore* (CoreData/Realm).
 * With that said we wish you good luck and look forward to receiving your submission!